YuheMa702/RustNotes/3-1-Variables-Mutability/notes.md

 **Notes:**

-1. For inmmutable variables, once it's bound to a name, you can't change it!
+1. For immutable variables, once it's bound to a name, you can't change it!
 Otherwise, you will get an immutability error during compilation.
 2. The Rust compiler **gaurantees** that when you state a value won't change, it really won't change.

 ## Make Variables Mutable with `mut` Keyword